Arsenate-reducing bacteria: Genome/Molecular composition

 Living cells (microbial or human) are generally exposed to arsenic as arsenate or arsenite.
-Arsenate (As(+5)) has a pKa of 7.0, with HAsO_{4}^{2−} and H_{2}AsO_{4}^{1−} being equally abundant at pH 7.0.
+Arsenate (As(V)) has a pK_{a} of 7.0, with HAsO4(2-) and H2AsO4- being equally abundant at pH 7.0.
 Although arsenate is regarded as highly soluble, in many environments with calcium or insoluble iron compounds, arsenate is precipitated just like phosphates are.

-Arsenite (As(+3)), has a pKa of 9.3, and occurs at a neutral or acidic pH as As(OH)_{3}.
+Arsenite (As(III)), has a pK_{a} of 9.3, and occurs at a neutral or acidic pH as As(OH)_{3}.
 Arsenite in water can be thought of as an inorganic equivalent of non-ionized glycerol and is transported across cell membranes from bacterial cells to human cells by glyceroporin membrane channel proteins.

 Two enzymes are involved in two separate processes for reducing arsenate: a membrane-bound or periplasmic respiratory arsenate reductase and a cytoplasmic arsenate reductase.

-The anaerobic respiratory arsenate reductase reduces AsO_{4}^{3−} to As(OH)_{3}.
-It is a heterodimer periplasmic or membrane-associated protein consisting of a larger molybdopterin subunit (ArrA), which contains an iron-sulfur (FeS) center.
-This includes the FeS cofactors involved in 2 e^{−} transfer pathways and amino acids cysteine or histidine linking the FeS cofactors to the ArrA, or HIPIP (high potential iron protein) polypeptides.
+The anaerobic respiratory arsenate reductase reduces AsO4(3-) to As(OH)_{3}.
+It is a heterodimer periplasmic or membrane-associated protein consisting of a larger molybdopterin subunit (ArrA), which contains an iron–sulfur (FeS) center.
+This includes the FeS cofactors involved in 2-electron transfer pathways and amino acids cysteine or histidine linking the FeS cofactors to the ArrA, or HIPIP (high potential iron protein) polypeptides.
 It is also composed of a smaller FeS center protein ArrB.
 This enzyme in Gram-positive Bacillus differs from that of Gram-negative bacteria since it is anchored to the membrane of the Gram-positive cell, which lacks a periplasmic compartment.

-The cytoplasmic arsenate reductase, found widely in microbes, is for intracellular defense and also reduces AsO_{4}^{3−} to As(OH)_{3} with part of the process taking place in the cytoplasm.
+The cytoplasmic arsenate reductase, found widely in microbes, is for intracellular defense and also reduces AsO4(3-) to As(OH)3 with part of the process taking place in the cytoplasm.
 The arsC gene occurs in ars operons for arsenic resistance in most bacteria and some archaeal genomes.
 It is a monomeric protein of about 135 amino acids containing 3 essential cysteine residues involved in a cascade sequence of enzyme activity.
 There are no cofactors in the ArsC enzyme.
 The first recognized cytoplasmic arsenate reductase was found on a Gram-positive Staphylococcus plasmid.
 The thioredoxin-coupled clade of arsenate reductases is found widely among plasmids and genomes of Gram-positive bacteria and also in some Gram-negative bacteria.
 The Pseudomonas aeruginosa genome has separate genes for glutaredoxin- and thioredoxin-coupled ArsC reductases.
 In contrast, those for cyanobacteria seem to be an unusual hybrid with strong sequence similarity to thioredoxin-dependent reductase, but functioning with glutaredoxin and glutathione instead.
 The cyanobacteria arsenate reductase is also a homodimer, different from other known bacterial enzymes but similar to the yeast enzyme.